-You may approach the SCO with a grievance at any time, but the Ombudsman is unable to assist an individual who is a Respondent to a Service Complaint.
+The Ombudsman is unable to assist an individual who is a Respondent to a Service Complaint.
 However, the Ombudsman will provide clear information on her role, and, where appropriate, will provide information on how individuals may raise a Service Complaint in their own right.
-The Ombudsman is independent of the MOD, an appointment approved by The Queen on the recommendation of the Secretary of State for Defence.
+The Ombudsman is independent of the MOD, an appointment made by The Queen on the recommendation of the Secretary of State for Defence.

-More information is available at
+More information is available at: www.servicecomplaintsombudsman.org.uk

-www.servicecomplaintsombudsman.org.uk